CBD and the Mechanisms (plural) of Anxiety

 It's intimately tied with GABA activity as we get older for an anxiety mechanism:

 The reduction of BDNF results in GABAergic neuroplasticity dysfunction and contributes to late-life anxiety disorder.

 What does CBD do for BDNF?

 The acute antidepressant effects (30 min) were associated with increased expression of synaptophysin and PSD95 in the medial prefrontal cortex (mPFC) and elevated BDNF levels in both mPFC and hippocampus (HPC).

-The really cool part about that study...is where this occurred.
+The really cool part of that study...is where this occurred.

 The prefrontal cortex is a key player in the anxiety mechanism.